thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - Rising river levels are expected to cause flooding today.

-Flooding is expected on 17 December 2025.
+Flooding is expected from 18 December 2025 over the next few days.
 Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.

-Predicted peak:-

-Mythe 3.5m to 3.7m on 17/12/25 PM.
+Predicted peak:- Mythe 3.6m to 4.1m on 20/12/25 PM.
 We are monitoring rainfall and river levels.
 Monitor local water levels and weather conditions.

-This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 <!-- flood_marker ends -->